KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 20. In your icon image, select all and copy.
 21. In the Item Icon Template, click the appropriate layer group for the Tier of your item.
 22. CRTL+V to paste it in.
-23. If everything looks alright, select all and CRTL+SHIFT+C.
+23. If everything looks alright, with the layer selected go to File -> Export -> Export As.
-24. Create a new image, hit OK.
-Paste the image in.
-25. Image -> Resize Image, and set dimensions to 128x128.
-26. Quick Export as PNG again, or save as PNG.
+24. Change the Export Dimensions to 128x128 and save.
 27. Drag the resultant file to your Unity Instance's Textures -> Icons -> Item folder.
 28. Click it, and on the top right you'll see Alpha is Transparency.
 Click it.
 29. Increase Anisotropy Level to max, or just leave it alone.